 The overwhelming response led Lauren to start a new career chapter as a small business owner.

-Lauren launched her online start-up business, Silly Bub in February, where she sells her children’s e-books and digital artworks she started creating with Canva, as well as a collection of baby care products sourced from Australian suppliers, many of whom are moms themselves.
+Lauren launched her online start-up business, Silly Bub(opens in a new tab or window) in February, where she sells her children’s e-books(opens in a new tab or window) and digital artworks(opens in a new tab or window) she started creating with Canva, as well as a collection of baby care products sourced from Australian suppliers, many of whom are moms themselves.

 As a side creative project, the Melbourne mom has also been using Canva to design soothing ASMR-like sensory videos for her daughter, Hannah.
 She says the “white noise” and gentle visual stimulation in these videos aids eye coordination for babies and can help give her a few moments of peace.